 SQL> select ename, salary + 100 from ocp;

-In above query, select two columns first ename, second salary, and using Add (+) operator with salary column, that means give 100 rupees incentive to each employees.
+In the above query, select two columns first ename, second salary, and using Add (+) operator with salary column, that means giving 100 rupees incentive to each employee.

 2. Using “*” (Multiply)